odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 CAVEATS
 =======

-**pandoc-zotxt.lua**

-* is Unicode-agnostic.
+**pandoc-zotxt.lua** is Unicode-agnostic.

-* cannot check whether you redefine a citation key if you use additional bibliography files.
+Also, it cannot check whether you redefine a citation key if you use additional bibliography files.

 SEE ALSO